kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   `forward`: initiates forward connectivity from the DMZ Gateway to the internal Gateway on the trusted network.
 Once connected, a regular full-duplex connection is established.
 You typically use the `forward` mode to ensure the SOCKS settings are correctly configured before you attempt to reverse the connection.
 -   `reverse`: configures the connection mode in *reverse* so that the connection is initiated from the internal Gateway on the trusted network to the DMZ Gateway to allow a connection between the client and server that is otherwise blocked by the firewall.
 With the reverse mode, the Gateway interprets `accept` URIs as `connect` URIs.

-For more information about Enterprise Shield&trade; and forward and reverse connectivity, see [Configure Enterprise Shield&trade; with the Gateway](../reverse-connectivity/o_rc_checklist.md).
+For more information about Enterprise Shield™ and forward and reverse connectivity, see [Configure Enterprise Shield™ with the Gateway](../reverse-connectivity/o_rc_checklist.md).

 ##### Example